oniehuis/JuChrom.jl/docs/src/tutorials/retentionindices.md

 continuously increasing retention indices with increasing retention time has failed.
 However, we can still force the B-spline interpolator to be returned, even if it contains critical points.
-This is achieved by explicitly specifying [`NaturalCubicBSpline`](@ref) as interpolatormetod and setting the `force` option in its keyword argument to `true`.
+This is achieved by explicitly specifying [`NaturalCubicBSpline`](@ref) as interpolator method and setting the `force` option in its keyword argument to `true`.
 This approach can be useful for identifying problematic or erroneous calibration points.
 Let's give it a try.